nmlgc/musicroom/README.md

 * Use CMake to generate a Visual Studio x86 (non-Win64) solution for taglib.
   Make sure you've selected the `ENABLE_STATIC` option before generating.
+* Use the provided `libs/vc6libcurl.dsw` solution to build curl.
+(The Git checkout requires automake for auto-generating it.)
 * Convert all other Visual Studio solutions to the current version.
 With FOX, you only need to convert `fox.dsp` and `reswrap.dsp`, you can disable all other projects to save time.